mdn/content/files/en-us/web/api/documentfragment/getelementbyid/index.md

 ### Return value

-An {{domxref("Element")}} object describing the DOM element object matching the specified ID, or `null` if no matching element was found in the document.
+An {{domxref("Element")}} object describing the DOM element object matching the specified ID, or `null` if no matching element was found in the document fragment.

 ## Examples